salsa-rs/salsa/book/src/overview.md

 - They must take a "Salsa struct" as the second argument -- in our example, this is an input struct, but there are other kinds of Salsa structs we'll describe shortly.
 - They _can_ take additional arguments, but it's faster and better if they don't.

 Tracked functions can return any clone-able type.
 A clone is required since, when the value is cached, the result will be cloned out of the database.
-Tracked functions can also be annotated with `#[return_ref]` if you would prefer to return a reference into the database instead (if `parse_file` were so annotated, then callers would actually get back an `&Ast`, for example).
+Tracked functions can also be annotated with `#[returns(as_ref)]` if you would prefer to return a reference into the database instead (if `parse_file` were so annotated, then callers would actually get back an `&Ast`, for example).

 ## Tracked structs